Mariette Bosch - |

 Comment.

-The execution, only two months after
+The execution, only two

-Mariette's appeal, is an all time record for
+months after Mariette's appeal, is an all time record for

-Botswana has maintained a 1950's version of
+Botswana has maintained a

-degrees of murder.
-There is an automatic
+recognise degrees of murder.
+There is an

-countries (including
+various countries (including

 There are several aspects to Mariette Bosch's case that need to be examined against this background.